 If you’re like me, you’re checking off more than one.
 And for the most part, all of those activities were public.
 We didn’t once think of the embarrassment until after the fact.

 - We rationalize that only others like ourselves understand.

-- There’s comfort sharing our struggles and successes with like-minded people.
+- There’s comfort in sharing our struggles and successes with like-minded people.

 - We know that those people reveal their problems and look for solutions from us.

 Yes, there’s a commonality of the problem in meetings, and those people can relate to us.

 On October 4, 2015, tens of thousands of people showed up for a rally on the National Mall.
 These public displays of our numbers and normalcy go a long way to destigmatize addiction and recovery, but it’s one day and thousands of miles from home for most of us.

 What Can You Do In Your Own Backyard

 I started realizing that there was a correct approach and a prudent approach.
 But I couldn’t bring myself to lie about the intent.
 I decided that I’d take my father with me to look at properties.
-He could count the mayor and several city councilmen as friends and fellow golfers.
+He could count the mayor and several city council members as friends and fellow golfers.
 Since he was supportive of my recovery and understood the necessity of a woman’s house, he was willing to go with me to view properties.

 However, even with his influences, I looked at 17 houses, and each time there was an excuse why they wouldn’t rent to me.
-Finally, in early 1990, I rented what would be our permanent home until 2011 when I closed the house to pursue other recovery options.
+Finally, in early 1990, I rented our permanent home until 2011, when I closed the house to pursue other recovery options.
 One of the blessings is that blogging allows me to reach a wider audience.

 No Longer Anonymous

 Although I opened the house as a single proprietor, it became a 501(c)3 organization in 1994.
 Many of my board members thought that I should speak to social service agencies to raise awareness and funds.